How Computers Work – Part 5 – The CPU [Mega Series]

 Every microprocessor is built to perform math and process information, hence the name “processor.”
 It does this with simple transistors and registers which are equipped to perform certain functions, like fetching memory, subtracting, adding, etc. As the decades passed, these chips became smarter and more efficient, while today’s chips can follow billions of instructions in one second.
-Just so you get an idea of how small one transistor on a CPU is:

 What a Transistor Does

 A transistor is basically a little piece of semiconductor material that switches electrical current and/or amplifies a signal.
 It’s easier to think of each transistor as an on/off switch, because that’s what your computer is: A gargantuan collection of on/off switches, each with their own function in the grand flow of data governed by Computer Science.
-Just so you can grasp the complexity of your CPU’s transistors, have a look at the Nehalem transistor map:

 Each of these transistors are structured in a way that serves a particular purpose, such as fetching a memory address or writing to it.
 The CPU determines what it should do with its transistors based on the machine code sent into it, creating tasks.
 That’s basically what makes everything work when you click a mouse on a button and out pops a result.

 Let’s say you close a window.
 The CPU fetches the graphical data of the window and tells the graphics adapter to close it.
 It then fetches the memory address associated with the window (in RAM or your hard drive’s virtual memory) and deletes all the memory located there, and then it continues to check for further mouse movement.
 This is a simplified version of what happens, but it’s a general idea you can easily understand.